openconfig/featureprofiles/feature/platform/transceiver/zr_inventory_test/README.md

     *   Telemetry subscription should be ON_CHANGE and there should be no streamed inventory data in this state.

+*   Verify the module inventory information updates when transceiver under test is swapped with a different one.
+    *   Make sure ZR module plugged in the host and properly recognized.
+    *   Verify module is reporting valid inventory information.
+    *   Swap the module with a different one and validate that the new inventory information is correctly streamed now.
+    *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.

+*   Verify the module inventory information updates when transceiver is physically removed from the router port.
+    *   Make sure ZR module plugged in the host and properly recognized.
+    *   Verify module is reporting valid inventory information.
+    *   Physically remove the module from the router port and verify the relevant component inventory leaves for the transceiver port under test are no longer streamed.
+    *   When a component is physically removed explicit deletes for the relevant entity leaves should be streamed to clear any stale data.
+    *   Telemetry subscription should be ON_CHANGE and streamed data should be of type String.

 ## Config Parameter coverage

 *   /components/component/transceiver/config/enabled